mmann1123/pyGIS/pygis/docs/e_extraction.md

 poly = gpd.GeoDataFrame(attributes_df, geometry = 'geometry', crs = "EPSG:2768")
 ```

-We'll define some functions to make displaying and mapping our results a bit easier.
+We'll define some functions to make displaying and mapping our results a bit easier (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]